 Utah County trainer Travis Atkinson will be competing at the Intermediate level in the American Eventing Championships in August, but at Freedom Fest, he donned an American-flag-bedazzled helmet and a t-shirt sporting a massive patriotic eagle as he trotted down centerline.
 Travis won the Friday two-phase with his Prelim-level mount Don Darco before coaching several of his riders to success the following day alongside his wife and training partner, Carly.
 Lani Homan-Taylor, with her caravan of no less than 16 competing horse and rider combinations, soared through the weekend like a supercoach with her GPH Equestrian students claiming victories across the scoreboard in every class level from Grasshopper to Novice.
 Trainer Sydni Peterson of Winter Farms traveled from the mountains of Park City to judge the dressage rounds, accompanied by her two tiny baby goats (appropriately named Piaffe and Passage) while sitting at C in her truck’s air conditioning during the blazing 95-degree heat.
 Sydni finished the long day of judging with an impromptu photo op that included both baby goats, Lani Homan-Taylor’s youngest daughter Holly, and tiny miniature pony Diamond, who sported a sparkly pink unicorn horn for their leadline test.
 Holly circled while friends took videos of Sydni holding up a baby goat on Diamond’s bedazzled rump, all while a chorus of teary laughter echoed across the arena declaring, “Only at Freedom Fest!”

 As the crowds dispersed to their nearby accommodations Friday night in preparation for the following day of competition, a violent thunderstorm rolled into the open valley and scattered every stadium jump in the arena, breaking a dozen flags on the cross country course, battering the parked living-quarters trailers (and their soggy, sunburned occupants) with hail, and soaking half of the covered stalls in six inches of water.
 The venue is infamous for its relentless “Skyline Winds” as one can only expect living in a mountain desert, and this storm was no exception.
-After banding together a ragtag team of volunteers and staff, Lani Homan-Taylor and Carrie Matteson, owners and managers of the Skyline Eventing Park, were able to reset the venue to its previous state and run Saturday’s event without a delay.
+After banding together a ragtag team of volunteers and staff, Lani Homan-Taylor and Carrie Matteson, co-founders and organizers of the Skyline Eventing Park, were able to reset the venue to its previous state and run Saturday’s event without a delay.
 Both of these impressive businesswomen ride multiple horses in Skyline’s competitions and still manage to pull off their administrative event duties with flying colors.

 Utah’s two recognized event venues, Skyline Eventing Park in Mount Pleasant and Golden Spike Event Center in Farr West, are the only venues in the state that host a full cross-country course, and have unfortunately held a precarious position for many years due to economic challenges and rapid residential growth.
 With this eventing community existing on a much smaller standard by comparison than those of states on the East and West Coasts, it has been a struggle driven by a labor of love and volunteer efforts to continue operating these full events on the western edge of USEA’s Area IX.
 Competitive riders must accept the necessity of driving a full day to the nearest recognized venues in Arizona, California, Colorado, or Washington.
 While the grassroot levels of competition will likely stay strong and succeed in holding their position with scattered two-phases and schooling shows, every full three-day event held in Utah is an oasis in our desert, a precious luxury that allows our few professional riders a chance to sustain their careers.